 A covered entity is to implement technical policies and procedures for electronic information systems that maintain ePHI to allow access only to those people or software programs that have been granted access rights under Information Access Management.
 Technical safeguards can include Automatic log-off and encryption and decryption for technical devices as well as unique user identification and emergency access procedures.
 Key Health Alliance

 As the field of integrative medicine continues to become more accepted in an established healthcare system, providers should work to prepare for the transition.
 Take the time ensure the eventual change in processes and procedures is a smooth one.
-Learn more about HIPAA guidlines here.
+Learn more about HIPAA guidelines here.